Skip to main content

 6. Incorporate fermented foods

-Why not try adding a little something extra to support your gut health this festive season?
+Why not try adding a little something extra to support your gut health?
 Incorporating fermented foods into your holiday meals can bring a fresh twist to old favourites while boosting the beneficial bacteria in your gut.

-Here are a few simple ways to enjoy fermented foods over the Christmas period:
+Here are a few simple ways to enjoy fermented foods:

 • Greek yoghurt, kefir, berries, and seeds bowl: A tasty, gut-friendly breakfast, snack, or even a pudding!
 Add some seasonal berries or a sprinkle of nuts and seeds for extra crunch and nutrients 🍓.

-• Fermented dressings: They’re packed with probiotics and can elevate the flavour of your salads with minimal effort—perfect for festive meals.
+• Fermented dressings: They’re packed with probiotics and can elevate the flavour of your salads with minimal effort.
 Some of my favourites include Kefir Dressing, Lemon Tahini Dressing and Miso Maple Tahini Dressing.

 • Add some kimchi or sauerkraut: Try adding them as a side to your meals or in your sandwiches.